Dietary supplements are intended to make up for deficiencies in the diet, they are optimal for boosting the immune system.

 - Suffering from frequent infections, such as sinusitis or pneumonia, is a clear sign that something must be done.

-- If you are on a diet, it is essential to maintain the balance by providing vitamins and minerals, in order to neutralise the acidification due to the higher protein intake.
+- If you are on a diet, it is essential to maintain the balance by providing vitamins and minerals.
+This, in order to neutralise the acidification due to the higher protein intake.

-- It also happens that the immune system becomes too reactive, which indicates a functional disturbance of immunity and the appearance of allergic reactions such as skin allergies, hay fever, asthma, certain intestinal diseases, drug or food allergies.
+- It also happens that the immune system becomes too reactive.
+This indicates a functional immunity disturbance.
+Furthermore, the appearance of allergic reactions such as skin allergies, hay fever, asthma, certain intestinal diseases, drug or food allergies are alerts.

 Essential Vitamins and Mineral for your immune system

 Among the vitamins that strengthen the immune system, we can think about vitamins B, C, D and E, as well as selenium (mineral).
 They all have the antioxidant effect that stimulates the effectiveness of the immune system.
 The question often arises as to whether or not to take vitamins every day.
 The body fundamentally needs them in order to be able to maintain health.
 In principle, the intake should be daily, especially in the case of water-soluble vitamins.

 Ingesting vitamins in the diet is still preferable, and if this is not possible, then vitamin preparations should be taken.

 Natural extracts, to be preferred

 Ginger, whose root and essential oils of the plant, make the body more resistant and produce an anti-inflammatory and anti-microbial effect.
 In addition, ginger is excellent for respiratory infections and stimulates digestion.